jneubert/reveal-test/README.md

-# Test: Example slides for DCMI 2019 Wikidata Tutorial
+# Some slides for DCMI 2019 Wikidata Tutorial